interkosmos/fortran-sdl2/README.md

 ```
 $ make sdl2
 ```
-You can override the default compiler (GNU Fortran 8) by passing an argument, for example:
+You can override the default compiler (GNU Fortran 8) by passing the `FC` argument, for example:
 ```
 $ make sdl2 FC=flang
 ```